nettlespike/trip-planner/README.md

 ```
 ### Creating production data
 Production data is stored in a separate table than the sample data, so it is fine to follow these steps after creating the sample data.

-- Copy, paste, and run first 3 lines of create-prod-data.sql (found in backend folder in your project) in SQL workbench.
+- Copy, paste, and run first 3 lines of code found in backend/Production Data/create-prod-data.sql in SQL workbench.
 This will create the production database
 - Afterwords, please right click on the newly created database and select the option 'Table Data Import Wizard'
-    - The file path should be '..../trip-planner/backend/google_maps_export.csv' where .... is where you stored this project folder on your computer
+    - The file path should be '..../trip-planner/backend/Production Data/trip_poi.csv' where .... is where you stored this project folder on your computer
     - Click next and select 'Create new table option'
         - Ensure table is being created in trip_data database
         - Name the table: RawData